 |Course period||Registration period (Dutch time)|

-|Term 3 & Term 4||23 December (9 AM*) - 15 January (noon)|
+|Term 3 & Term 4||1 December (midnight) - 10 December (noon)|

 Procedure (read and follow carefully!)

-As soon as the registration period opens, you will be able to fill out a form on OSIRIS by going to OSIRIS > Case > Start new case > ESHCC IBCoM Course Registrations Term 1 (Studyplan).
-In this form you will be asked to indicate how many courses you want to take, and to list 5 preferences.
-A few days after the deadline has passed, you will receive an email with the course(s) that has been assigned to you.
-This email will also contain further information about workgroup registration and more.
-Note that IBCoM's courses are generally small-scale and therefore have limited capacity; please take into consideration that you might not get your first choice, and that the procedure is first come, first serve.
-Therefore, please only list courses in your form that you would be interested in doing, because there is a chance you get them assigned.
-In addition, always carefully check the schedules of your preferred courses to make sure they don’t overlap with each other or with other courses you’re taking.
+As soon as the registration period opens, you will be able to fill out a form on OSIRIS by going to OSIRIS > Case > Start new case > ESHCC IBCoM Studyplan / Course Registrations.
+In this form you will be asked to indicate how many courses you want to take, and to list your course interests.
+The procedure is first come, first serve.
+Make sure you carefully check the schedules of your course interests to make sure they don’t overlap with each other or with other courses you’re taking.

 Dropping or adding courses

 If you changed your mind about your courses after getting them assigned, you can drop courses by sending an e-mail to email@example.com.
 However, you cannot change them to other courses.
 To add courses, you need to follow the Late Registration Procedure.